-One of the first steps for getting up and running with Aha! for Marketing is to seed your account with your own data.
-The Aha! for Marketing CSV import functionality makes this easy.
+One of the first steps for getting up and running with Aha! is to seed your account with your own data.
+The Aha!
+CSV import functionality makes this easy.

-To start importing your information into Aha! for Marketing, first navigate to the workspace you want to import into.
+To start importing your information into Aha!, first navigate to the workspace you want to import into.
 (Importing is not available at a marketing line level.)
 Then select Settings > Workspace > Import from CSV.
 Follow the steps listed below.
-You must be a marketing owner or administrator in Aha! for Marketing to use the import functionality.
+You must be a marketing owner or administrator in Aha! to use the import functionality.

 1. Select the type of information you would like to import

 - Master activities

 - Request portal users